dwh1121/LabelMeWebTool/README.md

 * Masks - This is where the segmentation masks are collected (scribble mode).
 * Scribbles - This is where the scribbles are collected (scribble mode).
 * annotationCache - Location of temporary files.

+# Acknowledgement
+This repo is the fork of [CSAILVision/LabelMeAnnotationTool](https://github.com/CSAILVision/LabelMeAnnotationTool).